plenkyman/RFID_RC522_Python3_TheDoor/README.md

-If a PiCamera is installed and enabled in TheDoorConfig.py it takes pictures when: access is denied because of a revoked, out of schedule or unknown card. pictures are stored in ~/thedoor/images.
+If a PiCamera is installed and enabled in TheDoorConfig.py it takes pictures when: access is denied because of a revoked, out of schedule or unknown card.
+Pictures are stored in ~/thedoor/images.

 Monitor this program in terminal over ssh.
 To see logs of door access either use terminal command ldoor or dbdoor.